contact us

 Leanne Craze has broad experience in policy development, research, program design and development, evaluation and training in fields including mental health, rural health, disability, family support, alcohol and drugs, emergency health care, housing and homelessness.
 She has an enthusiasm for and a focus of working with rural communities in relation to social, economic and climate related adverse impacts.
 In 2011 Leanne received the Australian and New Zealand Exceptional Contribution to Mental Health Services in Australia Award.
 She has a PhD from the University of New South Wales.
 Leanne is also very good at cricket.

 Christine Mason is a psychologist with thirty years experience in community development, drug and alcohol services, mental health, child protection and adolescent services.
 Christine also makes mental health educational films.
-Her latest film, “Psychosis: a Different Reality”, was made for Mental Health First Aid.
 In 2009 Christine’s son Ned Sevil, and his partner Anna Crane, were working and living at Warmun.
 Along with Elders Rusty Peters and Phyllis Thomas, they asked Chris to raise money to buy a car and camera for bush trips in Warmun.
 The Elders wanted independent funding from a source that would be responsive to their own ideas and projects; Ground Up was established in response to this.
 Before Ned died in 2010, he asked Christine to continue to support the Gija people, whom he loved.

 Tom Sevil (aka Civil) is a mural artist, printmaker, independent publisher and community graphic designer.
 Tom has done workshops and talks in different communities, galleries and festivals about place-making through murals and the political nature of street art - including 3 weeks of mural painting with the community in Warmun in 2015.
 Tom’s connection with the Warmun community is through his brother, who lived and worked in Warmun, and who died from cancer in 2010.
 Tom and Ned worked closely together and exhibited together in four art exhibitions in Sydney, Melbourne, Armidale and Alice Springs.
 He lives in Melbourne with his partner Lou Smith and their son Freddy.
 To see more of Tom's work go to www.tomcivil.com and www.civilprints.com.